nicc/metal-bands/README.md

 For AT and RP with <3.

 Uses a recurrent neural network on TensorFlow.
 The data is from a sparql query to dbpedia.
+It does band names, band anstracts, album names and album abstracts.
+The Python code is very naive; this is just for fun.

-Lets not pretend I did any real work for this.
+Also lets not pretend I did any real work for this.
 The model is an unaltered use of https://github.com/minimaxir/textgenrnn

 ### Setup
 * clone this repo and cd into the root folder